vinkius-labs/markovable/README.md

 - Feature-rich `MarkovableChain` for training, caching, generating, and analyzing sequences.
 - Generators tuned for natural language and navigation flows.
-- Analyzer strategies to surface probabilities and predict next-best actions.
+- Analyzer strategies to surface probabilities, detect anomalies, and predict next-best actions.
+- Detectors and monitoring pipelines to surface unseen sequences, emerging patterns, seasonality shifts, and behaviour drift.
 - Traits and observers that keep Eloquent models self-training.
 - Artisan commands to orchestrate training, generation, and analysis from the CLI.